-When the International Cricket Council (ICC) rankings are regenerated for his times, we find Trumble fluctuating between numbers one and two from 1899 to the end of his career.
+When ICC rankings are regenerated for his times, we find Trumble fluctuating between numbers one and two from 1899 to the end of his career.

-At Adelaide in January 1902, he scored a fourth innings 62 after taking a six wicket haul in the second innings, to help Australia overhaul a steep 315 run target.
+At Adelaide in January 1902, he scored a fourth innings 62 after taking a six-wicket haul in the second innings, to help Australia overhaul a steep 315-run target.
 Following this Test, skipper Joe Darling made himself unavailable in order to take care of his farm in Tasmania, and Trumble was named the captain of Australia.
 He promoted himself to open the innings as he took his first strike as the skipper, but soon went back down the order.
-Australia won both the Tests under his leadership, with the captain himself taking eight wickets in their narrow 32 run victory at Melbourne.
+Australia won both the Tests under his leadership, with the captain himself taking 8 wickets in their narrow 32-run victory at Melbourne.